M-Star Solve

 Resume

-Resume a simulation from the last check point
+This resumes a simulation from the last check point.

 Stop

-Stops a running simulation.
-This is attempted gracefully before force terminating the solver.
+This stops a running simulation.
+This is attempted gracefully before force-terminating the solver.

 Extend